 The Baby Haven’s Family Partnership program is a wonderful opportunity for parents and caregivers to participate in the forward progress of your child’s development and your family’s early care and education knowledge.
-This year Family Partnership activities have been modified to ensure safety during the COVID-19 pandemic.
-Many activities are offered by Zoom.

 We believe partnering together, we can make a difference by: